Tom Karsch

-Tom Karsch is the former Executive Vice President and General Manager for Turner Classic Movies and Turner South.
+Tom Karsch is the former executive vice president and general manager for Turner Classic Movies and Turner South.
 He resigned in March 2007.
-He has worked for other cable television stations Showtime, TNT, and American Movie Classics.
+He has worked for other cable television stations Showtime, TNT, and AMC.

 In 1980, he received a Bachelor of Arts from the School of Public Administration (SPA) at American University in Washington, DC.
-He resides with his wife and two sons in Atlanta, Georgia.
+He resides with his wife and two sons in Atlanta.